InfuseAI/primehub-site/docs/guide_manual/admin-build-image.md

 + `Status` The status of the custom image creation job.

-+ `Actions` - View the spend and logs of an custom image build.
++ `Actions` - View the specification and logs of an custom image build.

 ![](assets/build_img_job_view.png)